LAMbo543/LAMbo543/README.md

 ## Hi there 👋

+Im currently working on a robotics project for SDP at the university of edinburgh!

+While also learning computer networking and machine learning

+Head over to my linked in to reach me.

+Hobbies: Poker, Gym, League of Legends

 <!--
 **LAMbo543/LAMbo543** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.